Intercalation (chemistry)

-In chemistry, intercalation is the reversible inclusion or insertion of a molecule (or ion) into layered materials with layered structures.
+Intercalation is the reversible inclusion or insertion of a molecule (or ion) into layered materials with layered structures.
 Examples are found in graphite and transition metal dichalcogenides.

 Examples

 Graphite

 One famous intercalation host is graphite, which intercalates potassium as a guest.
 Intercalation expands the van der Waals gap between sheets, which requires energy.
 Usually this energy is supplied by charge transfer between the guest and the host solid, i.e., redox.
 Two potassium graphite compounds are KC8 and KC24.
 Carbon fluorides (e.g., (CF)x and (C4F)) are prepared by reaction of fluorine with graphitic carbon.
 The color is greyish, white, or yellow.
 The bond between the carbon and fluorine atoms is covalent, thus fluorine is not intercalated.
 Such materials have been considered as a cathode in various lithium batteries.

 Treating graphite with strong acids in the presence of oxidizing agents causes the graphite to oxidise.
 Graphite bisulfate, [C24]+[HSO4]−, is prepared by this approach using sulfuric acid and a little nitric acid or chromic acid.
 The analogous graphite perchlorate can be made similarly by reaction with perchloric acid.